trailerzone/truthfans/README.md

 Think of this as if Wikipedia, Facebook, OpenStax & GPT-3 Had A Baby It Would Be, TruthFans.Com

 Interested in helping?
 Email: Levi@NowInviteMe.com

+If you are in Seattle, Washington, let's grab a socially distanced coffee!
+My treat :)

 We Want To Help Perserve History, And help Bring great minds like you into the conversation of the future.
 You are bright.